-Materials & Methods: TE started on December 2014 and refers to series of 8 lectures that were presented over a one-year period to pediatricians, family medicine practitioners, pediatric surgeons and general urologists at major tertiary centers, community hospitals and major private groups in the state.
+Materials & Methods: TE started on December 2014 and refers to series of 8 lectures Materials & Methods: TE started on December 2014 and refers to series of 8 lectures that were presented over a one-year period to pediatricians, family medicine practitioners, pediatric surgeons and general urologists at major tertiary centers, community hospitals and major private groups in the state.
 We retrospectively reviewed all patients who underwent surgical exploration for cryptorchidism between December 2012 and December 2016 at West Virginia University (WVU), which is the biggest health system and the only pediatric urology center in the state.
-Patients with cryptorchidism and complex urologic issues (VUR, hypospadias, etc.) were excluded.
+Patients with cryptorchidism and complex urologic issues (VUR, hypospadias, the property of t etc.) were excluded.
 268 patients met the inclusion criteria.
-Patients were divided into 2 groups, group 1 (100 pts.) represents the pre TE period (after December 2014) and group 2 (168 pts.) represents the post TE period (after December 2014).
+Patients were divided into 2 groups, group 1 (100 pts.) represents the pre TE period (prior to December 2014) and group 2 (168 pts.) represents the post TE period (after December 2014).